 Teach the Need started when a group of high school friends decided to volunteer at their local library in Toronto, Ontario.
 After realizing how long a student had to wait to get a tutor and the socioeconomic obstacles with in-person tutoring, Teach the Need was started in 2017.

 Using a virtual approach, the organization was able to find great success as busy parents no longer had to drive their children to a physical location for tutoring, and students could be taught anywhere and anytime.
 Teach the Need became even more important during the COVID-19 pandemic, where its virtual format upholds social distancing practices while maintaining education quality.

 Teach the Need has since expanded to a group of committed volunteers and an executive team.
 The founder, Sunny Cui, who had previously owned a tutoring business himself, noticed his company's rates were increasingly pricing out students from certain backgrounds.
 He saw the disparity between education and socioeconomic level grow firsthand.
-With the invaluable aid of other high school and university students, Sunny shifted his teaching and entrepreneurship experience with the goal of making education free to as many people as possible.
+With the invaluable aid of other high school and university students, Teach the Need is committed to the goal of making education free to as many people as possible.